 Keeping a consistent temperature can make all the difference for plant success and having the right tools to control spikes in temperatures is essential.

-Oxygen Versus Hydroponic Water Temperature
+Oxygen and Hydroponic Water Temperature

 In a deep water culture type hydroponic system the amount of dissolved oxygen is directly related to plant growth potential and the ability for the plants to absorb nutrition.
-See figure 1.

-There is a roughly 3 mg/L drop in oxygen per every 18°F (10°C) degree rise in temperature of the water.
+There is a roughly 3 mg/L drop in oxygen for every 18°F (10°C) degree rise in temperature of the water.
 This means that warmer water will carry less oxygen to your plants.

 The ideal hydroponic temperature range is somewhere between 65°F (18°C) and 68°F (20°C) for truly optimal plant growth.

-Too small of a chiller will over work it and not produce the results you need in a timely manner, Likewise, too large of a chiller will not be as efficient for your system.
+Too small of a chiller will overwork it and not produce the results you need in a timely manner, Likewise, too large of a chiller will not be as efficient for your system.

-How large Of A Chiller Do You Need?
+How Large Of A Chiller Do You Need?

 Once at your desired temperature, remove the ice and allow your system to run for one hour with all lights and other sources of heat active in order to know how much energy the system has to compensate for.

-Number of gallons in your hydroponic system X 8.33 (specific weight of water at 68°F (20°C)) X temperature differential = BTU's required.
+Number of gallons in your hydroponic system X 8.33 (specific weight of water at 68°F (20°C) X temperature differential = BTU's required.